bright/new-www/src/pages/blog/2015-03-17-setup-appcode-to-work-with-rtl-languages.md

 ---
 layout: post
+excerpt: >-
-excerpt: "How to make iOS Simulator work with Right-To-Left languages when it's started from AppCode?"
+  How to make iOS Simulator work with Right-To-Left languages when it's started from AppCode?
-title: "Setup AppCode to start Simulator in RTL mode"
+title: Setup AppCode to start Simulator in RTL mode
-modified: 2015-03-17
+modified: 2015-03-17T00:00:00.000Z
-tags: [iOS]
+tags:
+  - iOS
 comments: true
 author: mateuszklimek
+date: '2015-03-16T23:00:00.000Z'
+published: true
 ---
 # Question
 How to make iOS Simulator work with Right-To-Left languages when it's started from AppCode?